Print

 1. Start with 3 medium bowls.
 Combine flour, salt, and pepper in one.
 Beat the eggs in the second bowl.
 Combine Panko and coconut in the third bowl.

-2. Dip the shrimp into the flour, then the eggs, and then dredge the shrimp into the coconut mixture, pressing gently to adhere.
-You want a lot of coconut on each shrimp.
-Set the coated shrimp aside on a plate as you coat the remaining shrimp.
+2. Coat each shrimp in the flour mixture, then the eggs, and finally the coconut mixture, pressing gently so the coating adheres.
+You want plenty of coconut on each shrimp.
+Place the coated shrimp on a plate or baking sheet while you coat the remaining shrimp.

-5. Cover and store leftover shrimp in the refrigerator for up to 3 days.
+5. Store leftover shrimp tightly covered in the refrigerator for up to 3 days.

 Notes